telefonicaid/fiware-edison/README.md

 and show both values in several Freeboard web widgets

 ### Arduino IDE
-In this example we will Light and Button Grove Starter Kit for Arduino to Fiware IoT Stack using Arduino IDE.
+In this example we will connect Light and Button data to Fiware IoT Stack using Arduino IDE.
 If you are new working with Edison and Arduino IDE, we recommend you going [here|  <https://software.intel.com/es-es/get-started-arduino-install].
-* Downlad Edison2Fiware sketch file from http://github.com/fiware-edison/arduino in your drive and open it in Arduino IDE (File > Open)
+* Download Edison2Fiware.ino sketch file from http://github.com/fiware-edison/arduino in your drive and open it in Arduino IDE (File > Open)
 * Write your WIFI SSID and password in: char ssid[] = "";
  char pass[] = "";